-As Amazon continues its rise in advertising dominance — just behind Google and Facebook as the third largest online advertising platform — Amazon Ads now come at an increasingly steep cost.
+As Amazon continues its rise in advertising dominance — just behind Google and Facebook as the third largest online advertising platform, according to Statista — Amazon Ads now come at an increasingly steep cost.

 Some industry reports about Amazon Ads show that CPCs are rising quickly, as much as 50% year over year.
 Even more challenging, these price increases negatively impact Amazon advertisers’ most watched metric, advertising cost of sales (ACoS), which is the percentage of Amazon revenue spent on advertising.
 In 2020, the average ACoS was 22%.
 It rose to 25% at the beginning of 2021 and 30% by mid-year.

 We’ve seen this before as paid search and paid social channels matured — as a channel grows, more competition drives up auction prices.

 Read more in Skai’s white paper, Amazon Ads Inflation.

 What happens as the cost of Amazon Ads rise?

 Amazon Ads inflation not only means that ads will become more expensive over time but also the Amazon Ads strategies that worked in a less crowded marketplace might no longer be as effective.
 So understanding why prices are rising is vital to understanding how to remain competitive in a changing marketplace.
 Part of that understanding comes from knowing who the newcomers to the Amazon Ads marketplace are.

 Here are the top four types of marketers driving up Amazon Ads costs.

 Just a few short years ago, Amazon was more of a “good to have” ad channel, but now it has become a “must-have” tactic.

 Early adopters had the advantage of claiming a lion’s share of voice on the platform for a relatively low cost.
 However, now that 74% of Americans begin their product research on Amazon, regardless of where they end up making their final purchase, Amazon has become essential for full-funnel marketing.